jgruberf5/TrustedDevices/README.md

 ```

 You can append devices to the existing trusts by using the `PUT` method using the same declaration format, but supplying only the devices you want to append trusts.
+The `PUT` method will only return the devices trusts being appended, it will not return other existing devices.

 To add a trust for the device at `172.13.1.108` with an existing trust at `172.13.1.107` declare them as follows: